visprasadh/circular_trade/readme.md

 ### Instructions

-This project uses an Anaconda Virtual Environment
+This project uses an Anaconda Virtual Environment.
-The project's dependencies are listed under the requirements.txt file Use "$ conda create --name environment_name --file requirements.txt" to create virtual environment Use "$ conda activate environment_name" to run the virtual environment
+The project's dependencies are listed under the requirements.txt file.
+Use "$ conda create --name environment_name --file requirements.txt" to create virtual environment.
+Use "$ conda activate environment_name" to run the virtual environment